Looking for information about your firm's panel status?

 You would be advised to get in touch with Lloyds

 to obtain standard documents.
-The CML Handbook has an express section for lenders to reveal who to contact to obtain standard documents.
+The CML Handbook contains an explicit section for banks to enumerate who to contact to obtain standard documents.

 Lloyds in their Part 2’s state:

-Don’t forget to quote your Lloyds conveyancing panel reference.
+You will need to disclose your Lloyds conveyancing panel reference.

 Find a Lawyer on the Lloyds Solicitors Panel